nbd-wtf/soma/README.md

 - `sw decode <tx>` decodes transactions from hex into meaningful JSON.
 - `soma info` displays the current state of the chain and of the merge-mining.

+## I hate `tmux`!

+You can call commands from outside the container, from any terminal -- just don't close the terminal that is running the thing.
+Open a new terminal and type:

+- `docker exec soma sw mint`
+- `docker exec soma sw info`
+- `docker exec soma soma info`
+- `docker exec soma soma listallassets`

+and so on and so forth.

 ## Talking to a human

 Join https://t.me/spacechains